 WhoM is this program suited for?

-MS SD&M is particularly ideal for mid-career, experienced professionals who are motivated to initiate change in their personal careers, organizational settings, or social contexts by applying a powerful combination of economic logic and design thinking to new challenges and problems.
+MS SD&M is ideal for mid-career, experienced professionals who are motivated to initiate change in their personal careers, organizational settings, or social contexts by applying a powerful combination of economic logic and design thinking to new challenges and problems.

-The program is intended to appeal on one hand to mid-career business professionals who need to complement their existing capabilities with design thinking and to design practitioners, consultants, and managers who seek a deeper grasp of business, economic, and financial issues in order to make more sustainable organizational decisions.
-It also is intended for professionals of all industries who want to change the direction of their careers or redirect their firms toward more future-oriented organizational practices and more robust economic relationships.
-Students are expected to be working in order to immediately practice learned material and implement adopted concepts, constructs, frameworks, and methods.
+The program is intended to appeal on one hand to mid-career business professionals who need to complement their existing capabilities with design thinking and on the other to design practitioners, consultants, and managers who seek a deeper grasp of business, economic, and financial issues in order to make more sustainable organizational decisions.
+It is also intended for professionals of all industries who want to change the direction of their careers or redirect their firms toward more future-oriented organizational practices and more robust economic relationships.
+Students are expected to work in order to immediately practice learned material and implement adopted concepts, constructs, frameworks, and methods.

 How is this program unique and competitive?

 The program is unique in that it integrates a creative, rigorous course of study in business logic, economic rationality, organizational reality, and design thinking.
 The curriculum is supported by a world-class faculty and an extensive network of design consultancies, design and design management professionals, and practitioners in the creative industries.